How can we help you?

 Most people do best with a dental visit every six months, although your exact schedule can change with age, health conditions and lifestyle habits.
 Seeing our dentists in Pimpama, QLD, twice a year gives us enough touchpoints to spot small concerns—like early decay or the first signs of gum inflammation—before they escalate into painful (and costly) problems.
 These visits also remove hardened plaque that your toothbrush just can’t shift and polish away surface stains from coffee, red wine or curry, keeping your smile looking bright.

-If you have a higher risk of dental issues—for example you’re pregnant, have diabetes, wear braces or take medications that cause dry mouth—you may benefit from more frequent checks.
-Kids sometimes need extra reviews while their teeth and jaws are still developing, and adults with impeccable oral hygiene might stretch to nine months under the guidance of their dentist.
+If you have a higher risk of dental issues—for example you’re pregnant, have diabetes, have pre-existing dental problems like gum disease, wear braces or take medications that cause dry mouth—you may benefit from more frequent checks.
+Kids sometimes need extra reviews while their teeth and jaws are still developing, and adults with impeccable oral hygiene might stretch to nine or twelve months under the guidance of their dentist.

 Ready to Book Your Next Dental Check?